Company formation in Poland

 Branch registration

-- Preparation and filing of documents: The key documents include an extract from the commercial register of the foreign company, the founding documents, the resolution on the establishment of the branch, and powers of attorney for the branch representatives.
-All documents must be translated into Polish by a sworn translator.
+Preparation and filing of documents: | The principal documents that would be prepared are the extract from the commercial register of the foreign company, the founding documents, the resolution about the establishment of the branch, and powers of attorney for the representatives of the branch.
+All the documents must be translated into Polish by a sworn translator. |

-- Tax registration: The branch must register with the tax office to obtain a tax identification number (NIP) and register as a value added tax (VAT) taxpayer if its activities fall under these tax obligations.
+Tax registration: | Registration at the tax office is necessary for obtaining a tax identification number (NIP) and also for registering as a VAT taxpayer, if the branch’s activity falls under these tax obligations. |

 Taxation